Sarah Hörst

-Education and early life
+Early life and education

 Hörst grew up in Great Falls, Montana and Gainesville, Florida.
 She said she was always interested in space, but growing up under the dark skies of Montana let her see the night sky in a way that light pollution elsewhere would have prevented.
-When Hörst was 13, her mother earned a Doctor of Philosophy (PhD) in Biology at the age of 41, after having worked at a bookstore and as a research assistant.
+When Hörst was 13, her mother earned a Doctor of Philosophy (PhD) in biology at the age of 41, after having worked at a bookstore and as a research assistant.
 Hörst helped her mother with her dissertation by typing her references for her.
 Her father was a medical doctor.
 She said her parents encouraged her to pursue science.
 She graduated from Oak Hall School in 2000.

 Hörst attended the California Institute of Technology in Pasadena, California for her undergraduate education and was on the school's track and field team.
 During the summer of her sophomore year as a planetary science major, she worked with her undergraduate advisor, Michael E. Brown, on a research project studying the Galilean moons.
 Brown had been interested in the possibility of weather patterns on Saturn's largest moon Titan and hired Hörst to work on the project.
 Using an amateur 14-inch Celestron telescope, Hörst spent six months imaging Titan, data which were used to calculate a light curve that could be examined for clouds.
 The work was published in the academic science journal Nature in 2002, which included Hörst in the acknowledgments and led to a grant for telescope time at Palomar Observatory.
 She graduated cum laude in 2004 with dual Bachelor of Science degrees, one in Planetary Sciences and the other in Literature.
 She said she was inspired by Sally Ride to obtain the latter degree.